Seven and the Ragged Tiger: Australian sessions

 With tensions rising in Montserrat, Duran Duran changed recording locations again, settling in Sydney, Australia at the end of August 1983 as they felt their relationship with the country was special following their previous tours and commercial success there.
 Throughout September, the band recorded and mixed the rest of the album, now called Seven and the Ragged Tiger, at Studios 301.
-The studio was reportedly inferior to AIR, but superior to the mobile studio in France; the producers found technical problems could be resolved easier.
+The studio was reportedly inferior to AIR, but superior to the mobile studio in France; the producers found technical problems could be resolved more easily.
 Phil Thornalley, Sadkin's personal engineer, assumed the role for these sessions.

 With the majority of the rhythm tracks cut, the band used 301 to record lyrics, synthesiser and guitar overdubs, and Andy Hamilton's saxophone parts.
 Le Bon, suffering from writer's block, composed melody lines after listening back to the rhythm parts and wrote lyrics based on those later.
 Little felt that he was the "least involved" and the "least active" of the five members.
 Rhodes used a new Fairlight CMI digital sampling synthesiser to help change the band's sound, as he wanted Seven to be a more "sophisticated pop album full of minutiae and multiple textures".

-Other members also experimented during the sessions: John utilised a different technique for his bass playing, playing fewer notes as a way to "get more feel" out of the instrument; drummer Roger Taylor worked with Sadkin to create a more natural sound compared to the "machine-like, rigid beats" of the first two albums; and Andy used a more melodic style of playing compared to his, in Malins' words, "usual cut-and-thrust".
+Other members also experimented during the sessions: John Taylor utilised a different technique for his bass playing, playing fewer notes as a way to "get more feel" out of the instrument; drummer Roger Taylor worked with Sadkin to create a more natural sound compared to the "machine-like, rigid beats" of the first two albums; and Andy Taylor used a more melodic style of playing compared to his, in Malins' words, "usual cut-and-thrust".
 Rafael de Jesus and Mark Kennedy contributed percussion, which Malins felt created a "more exciting, dynamic foundation for the songs".
 The tracks went through different versions regularly.
 At this point, the members grew tired of the album's long recording process and tensions rose over its direction.
-Andy later described its recording as a "laborious plod", while Rhodes said:
+Andy Taylor later described its recording as a "laborious plod", while Rhodes said:

-Sadkin and Rhodes discarded several of the rhythm tracks during mixing and received backlash from John and Andy over rerecording their parts.
-Reflecting in his memoir, John acknowledged the period as the beginning of a split in the band that only grew worse over the next year.
+Sadkin and Rhodes discarded several of the rhythm tracks during mixing and received pushback from John Taylor and Andy Taylor over rerecording their parts.
+Reflecting in his memoir, John Taylor acknowledged the period as the beginning of a split in the band that only grew worse over the next year.
 Alongside growing tensions in the studio, the players were forced to relocate from their hotels due to bombardment from fans.
 Rhodes and Sadkin ultimately worked 15-hour days with Little to mix Seven and the Ragged Tiger, extending into October 1983.
 By the time the first single, "Union of the Snake", was being mixed, Rhodes and Sadkin only had 24 hours to write and record its B-side, "Secret Oktober", which Malins describes as a "moody electronic-carousel".